-To perhaps learn more of the Tuckers, we have gathered what personal information we have so far and put it into a family tree.
+To assist in understanding more of the Tuckers, we have gathered what personal information we have so far and put it into a family tree.
 The original Tucker who brought the family name to Bourton was William who came from the village of Bishopstone, just a few miles away.
-William married Penelope Edwards in 1766 but she died in May 1785 with no recorded children.
-Her gravestone in St Andrew's Churchyard, Shrivenham, provided the information that she and William were at that time living in Bourton.
+William married Penelope Edwards in 1766, but she died in May 1785 with no recorded children.
+Her buried gravestone in St Andrew's Churchyard, Shrivenham, provided the information that she and William were at that time living in Bourton.
 (See below).

-William was soon re-married to a lady called Dorothy but there is no record of the marriage in parish documents.
-They produced their first child who was son William in 1786 and Mary the following year.
+William soon re-married a lady called Dorothy Edwards on 29th August 1786 at Oxford (Parish Register) but it's not clear if there was any family connection between the two wives.
+Dorothy was half of William's age and was able to produce numerous children.
+Their first child was William in 1786 and Mary the following year.
 From a newspaper article (Swindon Advertiser 25th Jan 1875) we learn that it was Mary who would be instrumental in the outcome of the family fortunes.
-We also learn that William and Dorothy lived in a cottage in Upper Bourton and that William ran a small shop.
+We also learn that William and Dorothy lived in a cottage in Upper Bourton and was described in an Indenture dated October 1815 as a 'Shop Keeper' (Royal Berkshire Archive - RBA EX816/21/13).
 They eventually had seven sons and two daughters.
 The sons were sent to school at Bishopstone.
 The eldest daughter Mary, when old enough, was sent out to service with a family in Swindon.
 When that came to an end, a lady in Swindon obtained a situation for her as a domestic servant in London.
 In time she was to marry her boss Mr Brown who with a partner called John Baker, ran a successful business as Silk Brokers.
 Upon the death of her husband, Mary married John Baker.

 Another newspaper article included that there was a local legend that Mary's younger brother, Henry, walked to London to find work, clad only in his breeches and stockings.
 The story continued that a relative got him work and he rose to great wealth.
 If the first part of the story is discounted as romantic folklore, the rest of the story is true.
-Henry did go to London on the invitation of Mary, to ask him to join the Silk business and it's true to say that he thrived.
+Henry did go to London on the invitation of Mary, to ask him to join the silk business and it's true to say that he thrived.
 (Wilts & Glos Standard 23rd Jan 1875).
 Another newspaper article stated that Henry was very proud of the fact that he was the son of a Berkshire Yeoman, and an agricultural family; that he travelled to London in 1819 and entered the business of John Baker, his brother-in-law, who was a Silk Printer of West Ham.
 (North Wilts Herald 23rd Jan 1875).
 A few years later Henry and his brother Joseph were taken into partnership, the firm being called Baker, Tuckers & Co, and their head office address was 30 Gresham Street, London.
-Henry was the head of that company when he died in 1875.
-In addition, he also owned Silk Mills independently at Pendleton near Manchester and Macclesfield, superintended by his nephew, Henry Mead, and also Castle Mills at Rochdale, run by Samuel Mead, another nephew, and he employed thousands of workers.
+Henry was the head of that company up until his death.
+In addition, he also owned Silk Mills independently at Pendleton near Manchester and Macclesfield, superintended by his nephew, Henry Mead.
+Also, Castle Mills at Rochdale, run by Samuel Mead, another nephew, and he employed thousands of workers.